donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Brothers in Arms
 Max: Party Size

 Together, you have been through it all.
 Choose an ally for each level in this talent.
-When a chosen ally is critically injured get a +2 bonus to all tests and saves for the next ten minutes.
+When a chosen ally is reduced to zero HP get a +2 bonus to all tests and saves for the next ten minutes.
 ## Catfall
 Max: Agility